mdwelsh/mdwelsh.github.io/index.md

 *Check out my all-new web page for the Apple II by clicking below!*
 [![MDWOS Banner](/mdwos-banner.png)](/mdwos)

 Hi there!
-I'm Matt, and I'm a software engineer, computer scientist, and team builder who loves working on the bleeding edge of technology and developing products to improve the lives of users all over the world.
+I'm Matt, and I'm computer scientist, engineer, and startup founder who loves working on the bleeding edge of technology and developing products to improve the lives of users all over the world.
 I enjoy both leading teams and writing code.